 Setup Windows 7 from USB drive

-AnyBurn can easily create bootable USB drive, you can then
+AnyBurn can easily create windows 7 bootable USB drive, thus you can

-setup Windows 7 or other operating system without CD or DVD drive.
-To setup
+setup Windows 7 without CD or DVD drive.
+This feature is very useful because

 Windows 7 from USB drive, please follow the steps,